FAN RULES PDF

 Coaches must supply and drive boats for their teams.
 Contestants may operate

 the trolling motor.
-Coaches may provide assistance, including information about
+Coaches may aid, including information about

 caught must be released and will in no way contribute to the team’s total weight.